(Updated on July 20, 2020)

 The brake system in your vehicle allows the driver to slow down or stop in a consistent and reliable manner.
 The brakes on your car work by converting the kinetic energy of movement into thermal energy (heat).

 Each time you step on the brake pedal, the speed of the spinning wheels underneath your vehicle is reduced proportionately to how much pressure you apply to the pedal.
-A vehicle will have either a disc braking system or drum braking system to create the necessary friction for this to take place.
+A vehicle will have either a disc brakes or drum brakes to create the necessary friction for this to take place.

 Modern car brake systems are referred to as power brake systems.
 These systems use a brake booster that amplifies the force you apply to the brake pedal.
 This makes braking so much easier for drivers.
 Power braking allows you to apply just a little bit of pressure to the brake pedal in order for the vehicle to slow down.